Resources & Tips for Mentors

 - Tell the student about UW events at which students should present their work to faculty and peers, including the Annual UW Undergraduate Research Symposium and Spring CELEbration in May.

 - Students who have had noteworthy accomplishments may benefit from presenting at professional meetings or conferences.
-The URP offers an Undergraduate Research Travel Award to fund students who are accepted for presentations.
+The Office of Undergraduate Research offers an Undergraduate Research Travel Award to fund students who are accepted for presentations.
 The Research Travel Awards can also fund leadership scholars to present their projects at professional conferences.

 - Notify the student of journals or other resources that publish undergraduate work.